 Getting to the Azores

-You can reach the Azores by boat or by plane.
-However, more conveniently, there are direct flights from the USA, Canada, UK, Sweden, Spain, Belgium, Denmark, Portugal, France, Germany, and Finland.
+Getting to the Azores is easier than you might think.
+You can hop on a boat or catch a plane.
+Direct flights depart from the USA, Canada, UK, Sweden, Spain, Belgium, Denmark, Portugal, France, Germany, and Finland.

-SATA / Azores Airlines offer by far the most routes with other operators such as TAP Portugal, Ryanair, Primera, TUI, Germania, and Delta offering regular flights to the Azores.
+SATA / Azores Airlines offer the most routes with other operators such as TAP Portugal, Primera, TUI, Germania, Ryanair, and Delta offering regular flights to the Azores.
 My advice would be to fly from Porto, Lisbon or London where tickets are considerably cheaper.

-The gateway to the Azores is Ponta Delgada airport, with the highest number of flight connections.
+The gateway to the Azores is located in Ponta Delgada with most flights connecting here.

 Pro Tip: In some cases, you may be eligible to get a FREE inter-island connecting flight.
 Find out more here